spjhon/MindMaps-MarkDown-Notes-Theory/notasCSS.md

 - margins of flexbox items don’t collapse

+- margins c can’t be applied to table-cell elements.

 **Especificity and cascade**

 - Check the chapter 1 of the book CSS in Deep the manning publications, including specificity notation like (1,1,0), (IDs,Classes,Tags)